 When you have chosen your core topics, you can begin planning content covering the target keywords, and developing “cluster content” that links to them.
 The benefit of using topic clusters is that instead of targeting a number of random keywords, it allows you to focus on a specific topic that you can then create strong, interlinked content for.
 This model allows your business to become recognisable as an expert, or thought leader a specific topic.

 You can create topic clusters in a tool such as HubSpot, where they look like this:

 Without topic clusters, blogs end up competing for the same keywords and risk cannibalising content (shock: Google doesn’t appreciate this either).
 However, when you use the topic cluster model, you are able to focus on broader topics instead of just long-tail keywords, which increases your chances of becoming an authority on your chosen topic because all of your content is connected.

 Not only this, but topic clusters organise your content in a way that allows your target audience to find the answers they want quickly and easily and increases the chance of being ranked highly by the search engines, which ultimately results in an increase in traffic and leads.

-Choosing keywords is just one component of your overall SEO strategy, but it's an important one.
+Choosing keywords is just one component of your overall SEO strategy (and it's just one part of your wider approach to attracting visitors to your B2B website) but it's an important one.
 If you aren’t thorough in your keyword research, you risk targeting the wrong topics in all of your content - so you need to devote significant time and resources to this part of your SEO strategy.